-So how did Matt Preston, George Calombaris and Gary Mehigan become the biggest names in television and how did it all go so wrong?
+So how did Matt Preston, George Calombaris and Gary Mehigan become some of the biggest names in television and what are they doing now?

 The Spill is Mamamia’s daily entertainment podcast that catches you up on everything you need to know in the entertainment world.
 On this episode, why the MasterChef judges really left.
 Post continues after audio.